S567006/my2_yada/README.md

 # 4 KIND OF SPORTS INTERSTED IN
-The below table illustrate 4 kinds sports i would like most The firt coloumn represents name of the sport and the secound coloumn represents reason of my intrest more over the third coloumn represents time to spend the at sports i.e
+The below table illustrate 4 kinds sports i would like most The firt coloumn represents name of the sport and the secound coloumn represents reason of my intrest more over the third coloumn represents time to spend the at sports.
 | Name of the sport | Reason of my intrest |
 | Time to spend at the sport |
 | :-: | :-: | :-: |